zio/zio/docs/datatypes/stream/zstream.md

 Iterators are data structures that allow us to iterate over a sequence of elements.
 Similarly, we can think of ZIO Streams as effectual Iterators; every `ZStream` represents a collection of one or more, but effectful values.

-**ZStream.fromIteratorTotal** — We can convert an iterator that does not throw exception to `ZStream` by using `ZStream.fromIteratorTotal`:
+**ZStream.fromIteratorSucceed** — We can convert an iterator that does not throw exception to `ZStream` by using `ZStream.fromIteratorSucceed`:

 ```scala mdoc:silent:nest
 val s1: ZStream[Any, Throwable, Int] = ZStream.fromIterator(Iterator(1, 2, 3))